Vaishalshah2611/WhiteBoarding/README.md

 Architecture-11: In this white boarding diagram, a sample Mobile Backend Serverless Architecture is designed.

 Architecture-12: This white board diagram shows the designing of infrastructure for hosting a website over Amazon S3, a serverless architecture.

+Architecture-13: This white board diagram shows the two diffrent types of Autoscaling methods.
+Namley, Horizontal Scaling and Vertical Scaling.